Why a Melbourne boutique hotel upgraded its technology to RMS Cloud to improve operational efficiencies and be more eco-friendly.

-The Royce occupies a stylish art deco building, for many years the home of a Rolls Royce dealership, near the Royal Botanic Gardens at Melbourne’s eastern city edge.
+Royce Hotel occupies a stylish art deco building (which was the home of a Rolls Royce dealership for many years), near the Royal Botanic Gardens at Melbourne’s eastern city edge.

-With 100 rooms, The Royce ooze 1920s style and has a stellar reputation for quality hospitality.
+With 100 rooms, Royce Hotel oozes 1920s style and has a stellar reputation for quality hospitality.

-“We’re a boutique hotel with quite a small management team so to be able to change rates from home or adapt to busy event periods really quickly has made a huge difference to the way we work,” he says.
+“We’re a boutique hotel with quite a small management team so to be able to change rates from home or adapt to busy event periods really quickly has made a huge difference to the way we work."

-He says there are two significant benefits from the digital registration system, completed by guest on iPads set up on the registration desk.
+He says there are two significant benefits from the digital registration system, completed by guests on iPads set up on the registration desk.

-“The second one is the security side of things.
+“The second is the security side of things.
 I think there’s a certain peace of mind for our guests in that their personal information is being electronically stored and looked after rather than being printed on bits of paper - it is more efficient.”

-He says the Royce, managed by Saltwater Properties, has a loyal clientele, corporates through the week and leisure on the weekend.
+He says Royce, managed by Saltwater Properties, has a loyal clientele, with corporates through the week and leisure on the weekend.